tonebacas/white_knuckle_custom_hand_sprite/readme.md

 This mod loads custom sprite files to be used in the game, in place of the player character's hands.
 See the [Usage section](#usage)  to learn how to install and use the mod.

+## Upcoming features

+The mod doesn't modify the sprite for when you're holding items in your hands, meaning the game will still show the default hand sprites in that scenario.
+This will be addressed in the future.

 ## **Usage requirements

 To use this mod, you must have **BepInEx5 x64** installed in the game (currently, latest version